ZoeLeBlanc/is310-computing-humanities-2022/_materials/intro_python_git/02-beginning-python.md

 You should see `3.0` as your answer.
 We just added the data in variable `one` and `two` together.

-What would happend if we added variables `var` and `three` togther?
+What would happen if we added variables `var` and `three` together?

 ```python
 var + three